 Oct 5, 2025; Inglewood, California, USA; Tom Brady looks on before the game between the Los Angeles Chargers and the Washington Commanders at SoFi Stadium.
 Mandatory Credit: Jayne Kamin-Oncea-Imagn Images

-In 2023, Atlanta Falcons veteran Keith Smith was fined $87,000 for using his helmet illegally during a play in the year 2023.
+In 2023, the Atlanta Falcons veteran was fined $87,000 for using his helmet illegally during a play.
 Per the NFL Players Association’s JC Tretter, it was more than what the fullback would make in a week.
 A coach had also reached out to the league for more clarity on the correct way to do what Smith was fined for, but got no answer.
 In the end, it was found that Smith never violated the rules.

-The fines are classed in four major categories: Unnecessary roughness, Unsportsmanlike conduct towards an opposing player, other unsportsmanlike or prohibited conduct, and conduct detrimental to the integrity of the game.
-Per Sportico, there are designated baselines in each category.
-If the fine makes up for more than 10% of the player’s weekly pay, the fines are to be reduced.
+Besides unnecessary roughness and unsportsmanlike conduct towards an opposing player, other fines come if a player is found guilty of other unsportsmanlike or prohibited conduct, and conduct detrimental to the integrity of the game.
+According to Sportico, there are designated baselines in each category.
+If the fine makes up more than 10% of the player’s weekly pay, it is to be reduced.